joeshirey/AgenticCodingHelperTemplates/gemini-cli/README.md

 # Gemini CLI Persona: Google GenAI & ADK Developer

 This directory contains a configuration for the [Google Gemini CLI](https://github.com/google/gemini-cli) that establishes a persona for an expert in the Google GenAI SDK and the Agent Development Kit (ADK).
+This particular persona targets Python.

 ## Overview